zengjixiang/jina/docs/concepts/orchestration/flow.md

 Sometimes you may not want all Documents to be processed by all Executors.
 For example when you process text and image Documents you want to forward them to different Executors depending on their data type.

-You can set conditioning for every {class}`~jina.Executor` in the Flow.
+You can set conditioning for every {class}`~jina-serve.Executor` in the Flow.
 Documents that don't meet the condition will be removed before reaching that Executor.
 This allows you to build a selection control in the Flow.

 #### Define conditions

-To add a condition to an Executor, pass it to the `when` parameter of {meth}`~jina.Flow.add` method of the Flow.
+To add a condition to an Executor, pass it to the `when` parameter of {meth}`~jina-serve.Flow.add` method of the Flow.
 This then defines *when* a Document is processed by the Executor:

 You can use the [MongoDB query language](https://www.mongodb.com/docs/compass/current/query/filter/#query-your-data) used in [docarray](https://docs.docarray.org/API_reference/utils/filter/) which follows  to specify a filter condition for each Executor.